Ski & Sail in Lyngen

 17th of May

-On May 17th 1814, the Norwegian constitution was signed, we got our own Norwegian king and detached ourselves from Denmark.
+On May 17th 1814, the Norwegian constitution was signed and we detached ourselves from Denmark.
 The day is celebrated all over the country with parades, traditional costumes, concerts, ice cream – lots of ice cream, and games.
 A memorable day for any visitor and local alike!

 How to pack for a Ski & Sail trip